-Narrator John Lee will be AudioFile’s guest on GoodReads on Wed. & Thurs, Feb 15 & 16.
-Ask John questions about his audiobooks in this discussion.
+Narrator John Lee was AudioFile’s guest on GoodReads on Wed. & Thurs, Feb 15 & 16.
+Follow the conversation with John about his audiobooks in this discussion.

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” —Joseph Campbell